Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 Mold is usually pretty easy to spot.
 The little white fluffy spores seem to stand out even on soft white bread, and if you get up close and personal with your pup’s kibble, it is the same.

 Because it tends to grow on the top layer of food, both wet and dry, it is easy to spot.
-Unlike soured fat, mold gives off a smell that dogs won’t like.
+Unlike soured fat, mold gives off a smell that most dogs won’t like.
 So if it smells odd and Fido doesn’t eat it, check for mold.

 If you see mold, throw it out and give him some fresh food.
 Then keep an eye on him for any stomach upset that may follow.